Birdwatching in Fiji: tours

 The descriptions of the locations are written by one of our first birdwatcher visitors, Andrew McCutcheon – many thanks to him for his meticulous observations.
+Some of our locations change depending on local conditions, developments and opportunities.

 Day 1: Trip to Waisele to see the orange dove.